file-format/Products/content/en/word-processing/python/python-docx/index.md

 <h2 class="h2title">What is Python-DOCX?</h2>
 <p>Python-DOCX is an Open Source Python library that gives software developers the capability to work with Microsoft Word (Docx) inside their own applications.
 The API can create and modify Word documents, which have the <em>.docx</em> file extension</p>
-<p>The API is very productive and supports several important word processing features such as opening a document, adding a paragraph, adding a heading, adding a page break, adding a table, inserting images, applying a paragraph style, text formatting and much more.</p>
+<p>The API is productive and supports several important word processing features such as opening a document, adding a paragraph, adding a heading, adding a page break, adding a table, inserting images, applying a paragraph style, text formatting and much more.</p>

 {{< /SinglePage/PageBody/tab/text >}}
 {{< SinglePage/PageBody/tab/carousel-links >}}